19 to Zero: Leadership

-19 to Zero is led by Jia Hu, a Medical Officer of Health with Alberta Health Services.
-Hu is medical director in the Canadian division of Cleveland Clinic, having previously worked at McKinsey & Company consulting in the healthcare and pharmaceutical sectors.
-He sits on the Board of Directors for Partners In Health Canada, and has worked during the COVID-19 pandemic to ramp up testing, risk communications and contact tracing.
+19 to Zero was co-founded by Jia Hu and Theresa Tang.
+Jia Hu was a Medical Officer of Health with Alberta Health Services.
+Hu is the medical director in the Canadian division of Cleveland Clinic, having previously worked at McKinsey & Company consulting in the healthcare and pharmaceutical sectors.
+He sits on the board of directors for Partners In Health Canada, and has worked during the COVID-19 pandemic to ramp up testing, risk communications and contact tracing.
 He also developed a contact tracing app funded by Alberta Innovates, and published research on behaviour change strategies towards increasing uptake of COVID-19 vaccines among children and other target populations.

-19 to Zero's Vice Chair is Rachel Bensler, a student at the University of Alberta.

 Partners

 19 to Zero is partnered with government, academic and corporate organizations.
 The group leads the Canadian arm of the "COVID-19 New Vaccine Information, Communication, and Engagement" (CONVINCE) Initiative, a global collaboration between the CUNY Graduate School of Public Health & Health Policy, the London School of Hygiene and Tropical Medicine's Vaccine Confidence Project, and Wilton Park, an executive agency of the Foreign, Commonwealth and Development Office in the United Kingdom.
 19 to Zero is a participating member of the Faster, Together vaccine promotion initiative.